 However, passage of a bill preserving wilderness was not easy.
 Howard Zahniser wrote the first draft of the Wilderness Act in 1956.
 The journey of the Wilderness Act covers nine years, 65 rewrites, and 18 public hearings.
 In August 1964, after the Senate had passed it for the second time, the House of Representatives overwhelmingly passed the Wilderness Act of 1964--with only one dissenting vote!
 President Lyndon B. Johnson signed the Wilderness Act into law on September 3 of that year.

 With passage of the Wilderness Act of 1964, Americans chartered a new course in world history--to preserve some of a country's last remaining wild places to protect their natural processes and values from development.
-However, the ideal of wilderness began long before the passage of the Wilderness Act.
+The idea of wilderness, however, began long before the passage of the Wilderness Act.
 Click on an icon or link above to explore how the idea of wilderness has changed over time.

 Explorers and colonists advance into a temperate and wild land inhabited by indigenous peoples and abundant animal life.